commschamp/CommsDSL-Specification/fields/int.md

 <int name="Year" type="uint8"  />
 ```
 it is quite inconvenient to work with it in a client code.
 The client code needs to be
-aware that what offset needs to be added to get the proper year value.
+aware what offset needs to be added to get the proper year value.
 It is
 much better to use **serOffset** property to manipulate value before and after
 serialization.
 ```